cositools/cosi-data-challenge-2/cosipy-intro/README.md

 We are also developing a source injector starting from the detector response, as opposed to starting always from MEGAlib event-by-event simulations.
 This will simplify sensitivity calculations and theoretical predictions.

+On Data Challenge 2 we assumed we knew the shape of the background distribution.
+While the background normalization is a free parameter, we use the same distribution of background counts --in measured energy and the Compton Data Space-- as the simulated data.
+For real data, although we can simulate the background, we will not know a priori exactly what the background distribution is, and therefore it needs to be estimated.
+We are working on background estimation techniques for the next release.

 ### Optimization and scalability

 Currently, we have a coarse detector response and no polarization, and the code is still relatively slow.
 This will not be sustainable when we use a binning appropriate for COSI's capabilities.